 The opportunity to have ownership in something can bring with it a sense of pride and responsibility.
 It’s one of the reasons why many people look forward to buying their first home after renting an apartment, or why that book at the library may have a little more wear and tear than the same version carefully displayed on someone’s shelf.
-As employers look for other ways to incentivize and reward their employees, stock options are one such benefit that should be considered and understood.
+As employers look for other ways to incentivize and reward their employees, stock option plans are one such benefit that should be considered and understood.

-Non-statutory Stock Options, or NSOs – also known as non-qualified options – can be offered to everyone from the everyday employee to 1099 contractors and allow them to participate in the growth and ownership of the company.
+Non-statutory Stock Options, or NSOs – also known as non-qualified stock options – can be offered to everyone from the everyday employee to 1099 contractors and allow them to participate in the growth and ownership of the company.
 The cost of exercising an NSO is determined by the initial price granted multiplied by the number of shares exercised.

 What Does it Cost?

-Before exercising an option, it’s always good to remember that stock options are the option and not the obligation to purchase a company’s stock.
+Before exercising an option, it’s always good to remember that stock options are the option and not the obligation to purchase employer stock.
 Employees who are given these options do not have to take part in the offering, although many times they may have a financial incentive to do so.

-When exercising an option, there are two costs to consider: the cost of exercising the option and the associated tax that comes with it.
+When exercising an option, there are two costs to consider: the cost of exercising the option and the associated tax consequences that come with it.
 The cost of the option is equal to the “strike price” of the option multiplied by the number of options exercised.
 Taxes upon exercise are calculated based on the “bargain element,” or the difference between the strike price and what the shares are valued at on the day of exercise.
-For NSOs, taxes on the bargain element are added to your W2 and then taxed as ordinary income.
+For NSOs, taxes on the bargain element are added to your W2 income and then taxed as ordinary income.

 - Cost of Option = Strike Price * # of Options Exercised